godotengine/godot-docs/contributing/documentation/building_the_manual.rst

 .. code:: sh

-   sphinx-build -b html ./ _build
+   sphinx-build -b html ./ _build/html

 You can also specify a list of files to build, which can greatly speed up compilation:

 .. code:: sh

-  sphinx-build -b html ./ _build classes/class_node.rst classes/class_resource.rst
+  sphinx-build -b html ./ _build/html classes/class_node.rst classes/class_resource.rst